entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 La Serre C section in the Montagne Noire, France and the eastern Anti-Atlas (Tafilalt and Mader) fauna are also of late Frasnian age (Kellwasser facies).

 *Svalbard Wood Bay Formation fauna*: Pragian to lower Emsian.
+> For the latest age constraint of the Wood Bay Formation, see Pernègre and Blieck (2016).
+It is dated as early Pragian to late Emsian (Blieck 1984; Blieck et al. 1987, 2000; Blomeier et al. 2003a).
+> Two areas：Woodfjorden area and Dicksonfjorden-Austfjorden area.
+> For palaeontologists, the Wood Bay Formation is commonly divided into four “faunal divisions”, that is, from base to top: the Sigurdfjellet, Kapp Kjeldsen, Keltiefjellet (“Lykta fauna”) and Stjørdalen faunal divisions.
+> The Norsk Polarinstitutt geological map describes three members for the Wood Bay Formation, viz., from base to top: the Austfjorden, Dicksonfjorden and Verdalen members (Dallmann et al. 2002; Blomeier et al. 2003a).
+> The Austfjorden Member roughly corresponds to the Sigurdfjellet and Kapp Kjeldsen faunal divisions, Pragian.
+The Dicksonfjorden Member corresponds to the Keltiefjellet (“Lykta fauna”) faunal division, early Emsian.
+The Verdalen member corresponds to the Stjørdalen faunal division, late Emsian.
+> Assemblages 1-3, 6 in Pernègre and Blieck (2016) are of Pragian; Assemblages 4, 5, 7, 8 are of Early Emsian.